remotv/controller-for-android/README.md

 The robot has to handle this command, unless set in the app settings to be handled locally.
 The option exists for both since some hardware is not programmable, such as a sabertooth serial controller.
 In the case that the app controls it, the list of restricted controls are configurable as well

-#### Disable All Control ####
-Only the owner can use this.
-Disables all commands, even for the owner.

-Disable: '.motors off'
-Enable: '.motors on'

 #### Exclusive Control ####

 `/xcontrol user 60`: give user user control of robot for 60 seconds